Say So: Commercial performance

 In the United States, "Say So" became Doja Cat's first track to be certified both platinum and multi-platinum by the Recording Industry Association of America (RIAA), in April 2020 and August 2020, respectively.
 According to MRC Data's 2020 year-end report, "Say So" was the tenth most streamed song in the US, with 562.4 million on-demand streams.
 It also was the second-most successful R&B song in the US in 2020 (behind "Blinding Lights" by the Weeknd), and had the most viewed R&B music video of the year worldwide.
 The song has been certified eightfold platinum in Australia by the Australian Recording Industry Association (ARIA) for track-equivalent sales of 560,000 units.
 The British Phonographic Industry has certified the song double platinum in the United Kingdom for the track-equivalent sales of 1,200,000 units.
 In Brazil, it is certified triple-diamond by Pro-Música Brasil for the track-equivalent sales of 480,000 units.
-Elsewhere, "Say So" has been certified diamond in France and Mexico, quadruple-platinum in New Zealand, triple-platinum in Poland, double-platinum in Canada, and platinum in Norway, Belgium, and Switzerland among other territories.
+Elsewhere, "Say So" has been certified diamond in France and Mexico, eightfold platinum in Canada, quadruple-platinum in New Zealand, triple-platinum in Poland, and platinum in Norway, Belgium, and Switzerland among other territories.